Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn

-While MOKE microscopy in combination with electrical transport allows for simultaneous measurements of the magnetic texture and the Hall effect in Mn$_{1.4}$PtSn, it is limited in spacial resolution by the wavelength of the optical light used \cite{Soldatov2017}.
-We therefore use magnetic force microscopy (MFM) to resolve the ASK lattice induced in devices of different thickness $d$.
-Figure~3a shows MFM images at zero and 0.55\,T for a $5\,\mu$m and $1.5\,\mu$m thick device, respectively.
+While MOKE microscopy in combination with electrical transport allows for simultaneous measurements of the magnetic texture and the Hall effect in Mn$_{1.4}$PtSn, it is limited in spatial resolution by the wavelength of the optical light used \cite{Soldatov2018}.
+We, therefore, use magnetic force microscopy (MFM) to resolve the ASK lattice induced in samples of different thickness $d$.
+Figure~\ref{fig3}a shows MFM images at zero and 0.55\,T for a $5\,\mu$m and $1.5\,\mu$m thick sample.
 The spin-spiral domain bands and the ASK lattice are discernible with varying periodicity, depending on $d$ (the lower $d$ the smaller the magnetic periodicity).
-The fast Fourier transforms (FFTs), shown in the lower panels in Fig.~3a, highlight the change in topology as the system transforms from the spin-spiral into the hexagonal ASK phase.
+The fast Fourier transforms (FFTs), shown in the lower panels in Fig.~\ref{fig3}a, highlight the change in topology as the system transforms from the spin-spiral into the hexagonal ASK phase.
 The size and periodicity of the ASKs are affected by the thickness as has been shown recently–the latter varies almost linearly with thickness \cite{Zuniga2021,Sukhanov2020}.
-This suggests that the overall THE (shown in Fig.~3b for various thicknesses) is expected to grow quadratically with decreasing $d$, as it is directly related to the ASK density.
-Excitingly, this trend is also confirmed by the enhanced THE component in thinner devices, highlighted by the fit (red dashed line) in Fig.~3c.
-Moreover, we find that the THE remains as pronounced as at room temperature all the way down to temperatures close to $T_\mathrm{SR}$ (see Fig.~3d and Supplementary Note S7).
-Below $T_\mathrm{SR}$, it is strongly suppressed until it vanishes and additional step-like jumps in the Hall resistivity occur.
-The saturation field marks the upper boundary of the THE field region (yellow).
-With decreasing temperature, it shifts towards higher values until saturating near $T_\mathrm{SR}$, where noncoplanar magnetism starts to take over.
-Its overall amplitude starts to subside around $T_\mathrm{SR}$ as can be seen from Fig.~3e.
-Below 150\,K, we cannot unambiguously link the observed deviations to skyrmions.
-Further microscopy and spectroscopy studies are highly desirable in order to understand the details of the low-temperature behavior.